calroc/Thun/docs/Correcet_Programming.rst

 A Model of Computation.
 =======================

-That was a bit steep, let’s formalize it and make it a little easier to work with.
+That was a bit steep, let's formalize it and make it a little easier to work with.

-First let’s have a *register* of named values:
+First let's have a *register* of named values:

 .. code:: ipython2

     R = {name: Void for name in 'Cin a3 a2 a1 a0 b3 b2 b1 b0 Cout'.split()}

-Let’s have a *program* of named expressions that give new values when evaluated in terms of the current values in **R** (this is just the same ``CIRCUITS``, but feeding back the results into the “b” bits):
+Let's have a *program* of named expressions that give new values when evaluated in terms of the current values in **R** (this is just the same ``CIRCUITS``, but feeding back the results into the "b" bits):

 .. code:: ipython2